 Complex attributes

 Complex attributes are aggregations of other attributes that are either simple or complex.
 The aggregation is defined by means of attribute bindings.
 Examples of modelling complex attributes can be found in S-100 Part 2a, Appendix 2a-A. Descriptions of the complex attributes included in S-101 can be found in Annex A – Data Classification and Encoding Guide, Section 29.

+Attribute suppression

+The S-100 XML Feature Catalogue Schema allows for attributes to be suppressed in the end-user system Pick Report using the attribute attributeVisibility for the class S100_FC_AttributeBinding (see S-100 Part 5, Appendix 5-A, Tables 5-A-16 and 5-A-21) .
+These attributes are generally used to assist with optimum display of features in ECDIS systems; or to perform other administrative roles.
+For S-101, these attributes are identified in the Feature Catalogue by population of attributeVisibility value “privateVisibility”.

+The following is the list of S-101 attributes that will be suppressed in the ECDIS Pick Report:

+default clearance depth display priority drawing index

+drawing instruction file locator flare bearing

+in the water interoperability identifier major light

+name usage sector arc extension sector line length

+surrounding depth

 Feature Object Identifier